-- Freshmen are only allowed to sign-up for Driver's Education before the start of the school year if they will be 15 before September 1st of their 9th grade year. - After the start of the school year, if there are remaining seats in second semester, there will be a waiting list created in the counseling office.
+- Freshmen students who will turn 15 before September 1 of their 9th grade year can request Drivers Ed for 1st semester (621).
+Older students will be given priority if seats are filled. - Freshmen students who will turn 15 before January 1 of their 9th grade year can request Drivers Ed 2nd semester (622) - After the start of the school year, if there are remaining seats in second semester, there will be a waiting list created in the counseling office.
 This waiting list will be advertised on the announcements and seats will be filled based on date of birth with the oldest students being placed first. - Students on the waiting list will be notified via email when all seats have been filled.